Sun-Yiming/opengl-animation-work/README.md

 # opengl-animation-work
-A running assignment using java and opengl
+An assignment using java and opengl